List of Veronica Mars characters: Gia Goodman

 Krysten Ritter portrays Gia Goodman, a student at Neptune High and the daughter of influential professional baseball team owner Woody Goodman.
 Gia transfers to Neptune High from a private boarding school.
 She attends the class field trip to Shark Field and meets Dick Casablancas, his brother Cassidy, Duncan Kane, and Veronica for the first time.
 Gia rides the school bus on the way to the stadium.
 However, she opts to ride in Dick's limo with the other "09ers" on the way back.
-The bus crashes, and all of the passengers die, save for Meg Manning.
+The bus crashes and all of the passengers die, save for Meg Manning.
 Later in the year, Gia invites Veronica to her slumber party.
-Veronica attends; however she has an ulterior motive and is investigating families that Meg babysat for.
+Veronica attends; however, she has an ulterior motive and is investigating families that Meg babysat for.
 When Gia is sent footage of herself at her brother's soccer game, she hires Veronica to find the sender.
 Gia and Veronica's friendship is broken when a feud erupts between their fathers, and she fires Veronica from the case.
 When Veronica realizes that Gia's stalker is Neptune High's janitor, Tommy "Lucky" Dohanic, she rushes to her aid.
 Lucky is arrested, but he is released when the Mannings pay for his bail.
 The next day, he comes to school with a gun looking for Gia; however, he is shot and killed by school security.

 Gia reappears in the Veronica Mars film as a wealthy socialite engaged to Luke Haldeman, a former classmate.
 Veronica initially suspects her to be responsible for Carrie Bishop's death (who became a self-destructive pop star under the name Bonnie DeVille before the film's events).
 Veronica connects the murder to Carrie's best friend, Susan Knight, who allegedly died in a boating accident nine years earlier.
 She concludes that Gia and Luke, who were on the boat with Susan, covered up her death and killed Carrie because she threatened to confess.
-Veronica sends bugged flowers to Gia's apartment and calls her, playing recordings of Carrie's voice as an attempt to scare her into confessing.
+Veronica sends bugged flowers to Gia's apartment and calls her, playing recordings of Carrie's voice in an attempt to scare her into confessing.
 Gia panics and calls Stu "Cobb" Cobbler, another classmate who was on the boat with her.
 Veronica goes over to her apartment to confront her, and Gia reveals Cobb was the mastermind behind Carrie's death as well as what happened on Susan's boat; Susan succumbed to Alcohol poisoning, and Cobb took photos of a panicked Carrie, Gia, and Luke dumping Susan's body.
 He's been using the images to blackmail everyone.
 Veronica's bug broadcast everything on a frequency she believed to be unused but was used by a local rock station.
 Cobb heard everything from a radio in his apartment in the building across the street and then shot Gia through the window before coming after Veronica.
 Veronica calls the police and lures Cobb to the basement, beating him unconscious with a golf club.
 Gia is revealed to have died from her gunshot wound after Cobb is arrested and guilty of murdering her and Carrie.